 Love for your therapist, then, is a good sign.

-Against this backdrop of authentic emotional experience as a driving force behind the change that occurs in good therapy, we shouldn’t be at all surprised when love enters the therapy room.
+Against this backdrop of authentic emotional experience as a driving force behind the change that occurs in good therapy, we shouldn’t be at all surprised when love enters the therapy room (or when we may need help coping during off-time between sessions).
 When love enters therapy sessions – whether spoken or unspoken – it’s a powerful indicator that something that matters is happening in therapy.

 Sexual & Nonsexual Love in Therapy